top of page

 4. Local anaesthetic

-• The fastest and most effective pain relief is an injection with a dental local anesthetic.
+• The fastest and most effective pain relief is an injection with dental local anaesthetic.

-• Whilst this only offers short-term (several hours) of pain relief, it is very effective and offers patients immediate relief
+• Whilst this only offers short-term (several hours) of pain relief, it is very effective and offers patients instant relief

-• Many patients will decline a dental injection, but for those who are desperate for some immediate relief, an injection with a local anesthetic is very effective and offers immediate (although only short-term) relief
+• Many patients will decline a dental injection, but for those who are desperate for some immediate relief, an injection with a local anaesthetic is very effective and offers instant (although only short-term) relief

 5. Reassurance